dangayle/hide/README.md

 Everyone tells us to absolutely **DO  NOT** try to invent our own cryptography schemes, so I've tried to follow the best practices for the encryption part of this, following the suggestions from the fine folks on Twitter and the ```#python``` IRC, but I'm not a security expert.
 I'm going to get people smarter than me to look at it.

+###Tests
+I think I about covered it with the tests.
+They all pass, so whoop!

 ###Requirements
 Requires [bcrypt](https://github.com/pyca/bcrypt/) and [PyNaCl](https://github.com/pyca/pynacl), which you can `pip` install.